-Halloween: Children in Grades 1-8 arrive at school in costume and parade for parent(s)/guardian(s) and staff.
+Halloween: Children in Grades 1-8 arrive at school in costume and participate in a parade for families and staff.
 Grade 4 hosts a special party for Grades 1-3.
-Early Childhood children have a separate parade and will celebrate with a special craft, snack and story.
+Early Childhood children have a separate parade and celebrate with a special craft, snack and story.

 Lantern Walk: As the days grow ever shorter as winter approaches, families gather in the evening darkness.
-After singing around a campfire, students in Grades 1-3 and their parent(s)/guardian(s) walk with lighted lanterns, singing, across the back field and into the woods where they encounter magical places that are gently lit to reveal sparkling crystals and quiet “fairies.”
+After singing around a campfire, students in Grades 1-3 and their families walk with lighted lanterns, singing, across the back field and into the woods where they encounter magical places that are gently lit to reveal sparkling crystals and quiet fairies.

-Early Childhood Festival of Light: EC will “celebrate the light within” in early November during a meaningful evening event before the days of the season become even shorter.
+Early Childhood Festival of Light: EC “celebrate the light within” in early November during a meaningful evening event with families.

-Thanksgiving Celebration: Grade 3 students and their families prepare a special feast for the Grades 1-8.
+Thanksgiving Celebration: Grade 3 students and their families prepare a special feast for Grades 1-8 students.
 Some of the food served will be planted and harvested by the students in the Lower School garden.
 Harvest songs, poems and skits are performed by Grade 3 before they serve the guests.
 Early Childhood classes will have a separate feast-day celebration.

 St. Nicholas Day: St. Nicholas makes a quiet visit to Grades 1-12 classrooms, bringing each student a simple treat.
 A special basket is delivered to the Early Childhood classes.

-Spiral of Light: Students in Grades 1-12, Faculty and Staff participate in this peaceful celebration of bringing light into darkness on (or near) the shortest day of the year.
-Evergreen boughs lay on the gym floor in a large spiral and candles (LED) are nestled in the spiral’s center.
+Spiral of Light: Students in Grades 1-12, faculty and staff participate in this peaceful celebration of bringing light into darkness on (or near) the shortest day of the year.
+Evergreen boughs lay in a large spiral and candles (LED) are nestled in the spiral’s center.
 The room is darkened and music is played in a far corner.
-A student from each class, a teacher, and all twelfth graders, one at a time, walk into the center of the spiral, select a candle and, as they walk back out, select a spot to place the light.
+A students, one at a time, walk into the center of the spiral, select a candle and, as they walk back out, select a spot to place the light.
 In this way the room slowly fills with light until the entire spiral is aglow.

 Grandparents Day: The Lower School faculty and staff invite our students’ grandparents and other special friends or family members to experience class performances and welcome them with a reception of treats and beverages.
 Visits to their students’ classrooms follow, then lunch.
 In the Early Childhood, Grandparents are invited on specific days throughout the year to visit the children’s classes and enjoy special activities.

 May Day: The Lower School community gathers together to celebrate the coming of spring.
 Festivities include a medieval-theme May Fair hosted by Grade 6, traditional May Pole dances, singing and games.
-Early Childhood families gather for a separate celebration of dancing around the May Pole, flower crown making and a picnic on the Saturday following the Lower School May Day celebration.
+Early Childhood families gather for a separate celebration of dancing around the May Pole, flower crown making and a picnic.

 Rose Ceremony: Students in Grades 1-12 gather on the last day of school for a closing Rose Ceremony.
 Reversing the roles of the first day Rose Ceremony, Grade 1 students now come forward to present graduating seniors with roses.
 The senior class is then honored with applause and good wishes as they embark on new journeys.